SizovM/Study/README.md

-# This is AQA learning project
+# This is AQA learning course

 #Some additional info